Dealer Licensing in PennsylvaniaPage Overview

 - Provide a detailed hand-drawn diagram on letter-size paper of your dealership's layout.

-- Send a copy of your lease or deed proving that your property is rented for at least six months.
+- Send a copy of your lease or deed proving that your property is rented.

 - Provide a copy of a phone bill or a letter from the phone company verifying that your business has a working phone line.
 The telephone number must be listed under the dealership's licensed name.